U.S. safety board chair rebukes Ethiopia over Boeing 737 MAX report | MarketScreener

-NTSB chair Jennifer Homendy said in an interview that Ethiopia's Aircraft Investigation Bureau (EAIB) had made errors in its report.
+NTSB chair Jennifer Homendy said in an interview on Tuesday that Ethiopia's Aircraft Investigation Bureau (EAIB) had made errors in its report.

 "We feel what they did not do is really delve into the flight crew performance issues and whether they were adequately prepared," Homendy said.
 "We felt like it was not as comprehensive and robust as it could have been."